variable190/you-are-fake-news/dataset_creation/README.md

 *collected_tweets* folder.

-The *remove_duplicates.py* script creates a new file adding only unique tweets as well as a single sample of any duplicates from the a callection of raw tweets read from text file.
+The *remove_duplicates.py* script creates a new file adding only unique tweets as well as a single sample of any duplicates from the collection of raw tweets read from text file.

 The *randomise_and_split_from_labels.py* script reads a specified dataset,